-How to Write a Novel in 30 days
+How to Write a Novel in 30 Days Virtual NaNoWriMo KickOff

-Write a 50,000 word rough draft in November with National Novel Writing Month (NaNoWriMo).
 Get fun and helpful advice from former participants, plus official stickers from NaNoWriMo headquarters and other inspiring goodies that will power you through the month.
+Register for Zoom link.
 Sign up at nanowrimo.org and join the Topeka region.

 Get involved in Topeka

-The Topeka 2018 events are available on the Topeka NaNoWriMo calendar.
-Some events are cosponsored and held at the library.
-Some events are community sponsored events within the local writing community.
+The Topeka 2021 events are all virtual and available on the Topeka NaNoWriMo calendar.
+As a Come Write In location, the library partners with local Municipal Liaisons with nanowrimo.org to organize fiction writing events each fall.
+Additional events are community sponsored events within the local writing community.
 Find regional forums and updates at the Topeka region of the official National Novel Writing Month website.

 Novel Writing Resources